 rotY - rotation of the Y line (in case of unrotated images, this value should be 0)

-scaleY - resolution of the Y line (in most of the cases this is the North-South pixel resolution - should be a negative value)
+scaleY - resolution of the Y line (in most the cases this is the North-South pixel resolution - should be a negative value)

 This option defines map position by position of the corners.
-You need to enter three pairs of a number, each specifies one corner of the map – the first one is the top-left corner, followed by the top-right corner and the last one is bottom-right.
-The format of coordinates is “east1 north1 east2 north2 east3 north3” with space between the numbers.
+You need to enter three pairs of a number, each specifies one corner of the map – the first one is the top-left corner, followed by the top-right corner and the last one is the bottom-right.
+The format of the coordinates is “east1 north1 east2 north2 east3 north3” with space between the numbers.

 In case you are still not 100 % happy with the result or there are some doubts, you can step back by clicking on the “Change” button and repeat the whole process.